About / European Museum of the Year Award (EMYA) /

 The Council of Europe Museum Prize

 Representatives of the Committee on Culture, Science and Education of the Parliamentary Assembly of the Council of Europe join the jury meeting to review the recommendations for the Council of Europe Prize.
 The top three recommendations will be decided upon.
-The Committee reviews this shortlist, decides and announces the winner of the Council of Europe Prize in December.
+The Committee reviews this shortlist and jury's detailed reports on each of the nominated museums.
+Discussions and decision making on the winning museum take place during the Committee's regular sessions in Paris in December.

 The Nominees for the EMYA Awards